Chris Webber (03/01/73) was selected by the Orlando Magic as the first pick of the 1993 NBA draft, going on to be named

 Released in the 1993-94 season, Webber has a decent number of rookie cards, with the majority being worthless.
-However, there are a few decent options to be found, such as the first card to make the list.
+However, there are a few decent options, such as the first card to make a list.

-The 1993-94 Finest NBA set was the first basketball release by the brand, with Webber featured as he attempts to make a shot on the front of the card.
-A thin line makes up the border, although the background stretches all the way to the edges.
+The 1993-94 Finest NBA set was the first basketball released by the brand, with Webber featured as he attempts to make a shot on the front of the card.
+A thin line makes up the border, although the background stretches to the edges.

 The most expensive RC by far is the Refractor version, which has a familiar rainbow shine when held up to the light.
-Copies of the latter can go for three-figure amounts, while they’re extremely condition-sensitive at the corners and on the surface.
-You’ll find the second image of Webber on the reverse.
+Copies of the latter can go for three-figure amounts, while they’re incredibly condition-sensitive at the corners and on the surface.
+You’ll find the second image of Webber in reverse.

 Generally, SkyBox releases from the ‘90s are great to look at, with solid design choices and memory cards.
 This one doesn’t deviate from the norm, with a small image of Webber found in the bottom left corner, dribbling a ball that is made to look like it’s in motion.

-The trouble is, it ends up looking more like an orange smudge on the front of the card, while the main profile picture is faded to make way for the smaller action shot at the base.
+The trouble is, it looks more like an orange smudge on the front of the card, while the main profile picture is faded to make way for the smaller action shot at the base.
 The result is still a classy look, especially compared to many garish sets from the ‘90s.